-Advantages and disadvantages of offshore while farms compared to offshore while farms ADVANTAGES DISADVANTAGES Stronger wind, less turbulence, more energy.
+Advantages and disadvantages of offshore wind farms compared to onshore wind farms ADVANTAGES DISADVANTAGES nd vin (in GES DISHD (MICHIGES Stronger wind, less turbulence, more energy.
 A difficult approach that requires special skills.
 Larger only state-owned areas are available.
 More expensive installation and maintenance, including underwater foundations.
 There are no residents who will be disturbed by the turbines.
-Corrosive saline environment Large tower structures are delivered by ship. (transport by water is easier than by land) A large volume of total generated power Energy output of individual wind farms (remote control)
+Corrosive saline environment Large tower structures are delivered by ship. (transport by water is easier than by land) A large volume of total generated power Enougy output of individual wind forms (non ate control)